 8K video developments to date have largely been driven by filmmakers and TV broadcasters.
 From a video-editing point of view, the higher resolution can be useful.
 While filmmakers may not ultimately deliver an 8K film, shooting in the higher resolution gives editors room to manoeuvre, allowing for cropping and zooming while still retaining a high-resolution image.
 That said, 6K cameras are currently far more prevalent in Hollywood.

-Meanwhile in Japan, broadcasters have been experimenting with 8K TV for some time.
+Meanwhile, in Japan, broadcasters have been experimenting with 8K TV for some time.
 Back in 2015 the Japanese Broadcasting Corporation, NHK, ran a series of 8K trials, and in 2016 the company announced it was successfully demoing 8K broadcasts.
 So successful were the trials, NHK has now launched the world's first 8K television channel.
 Since 1st December 2018, it has broadcast 8K TV shows on a daily basis, 12 hours a day, and even broadcast the 2019 Rugby World Cup in 8K.
-Next up is the 2020 Tokyo Olympics.
+Next up is the Tokyo Olympics, which is now scheduled to take place in the summer of 2021.

 The Korean Broadcasting Corporation (KBS) is also researching 8K broadcasts, working with LG on content, possible broadcasts and displays – there was 8K experimentation at the 2018 PyeongChang Winter Olympics.
 And if you were in Brazil at the time, you could have watched the 2018 World Cup in 8K.